Corcovado

 We saw a group

-of Mantled Howler Monkeys enjoying life and eating tree leaves.
+of Mantled Howler Monkeys enjoying life and eating

-Enormous trees and their roots
+Enormous trees and

 are abundant.

-Roy our guide found this
+Roy our guide found

 little frog under some leaves by a stream.